okc1/okc1.github.io/source/_posts/design/2016-08-01-how-to-design-logging.md

 Q1. shall we log it live? what should we log? how to do it (on different platforms)?

 Not live.
-Do it post hoc.
+Do it asynchronously.

-The demand and product design drives logging.
+__Demand and product design__ drives logging.

 Logs represent event, so all your logging should be __based around the events__.